svmiller/svmiller.github.io/_posts/2019-02-17-dragracer-rupauls-drag-race-analysis.md

 - I would've put Aquaria as a bottom instead of Monét in episode 10 of Season 10.
 That would've put Aquaria, the future winner of the season, in front of the grim reaper of lip-syncs (Kameron Michaels).
 And, yeah, there's no way RuPaul would've sent Aquaria home instead of Kameron Michaels, but the thought experiment is fun.
 - I feel most scoring metrics for RuPaul's Drag Race should include a category that awards 10 points to a contestant if she is able to check the box of "is Alyssa Edwards."
 I think that's appropriate.
 - I am compelled to support Nina West in Season 11 because she is from Columbus.
 I will disregard any critiques of her as wrong as a result.

+### Addendum: Season 11 🔥 #Takes

+Btw, nailed it.
+This was from February.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Hot and maybe only RuPaul&#39;s Drag Race Season 11 <a href="https://twitter.com/hashtag/take?src=hash&amp;ref_src=twsrc%5Etfw">#take</a> for a while: I think this season Ru goes hunting for a &quot;mid-market&quot; winner after three-straight NY-based winners.
+Lot of options for that this season.
+Heart says <a href="https://twitter.com/NinaWest?ref_src=twsrc%5Etfw">@NinaWest</a> (O-H...).
+Gut says <a href="https://twitter.com/OddlyYvie?ref_src=twsrc%5Etfw">@OddlyYvie</a> (of Denver).</p>&mdash; Steven V. Miller (@stevenvmiller) <a href="https://twitter.com/stevenvmiller/status/1101109692498132998?ref_src=twsrc%5Etfw">February 28, 2019</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+- Jaymes Mansfield might appreciate this reference, but Silky for me was the first performer in the show's history to have what pro wrestling fans call ["X-Pac Heat."](https://allthetropes.fandom.com/wiki/X_Pac_Heat) There have been other villains in the show's history you want to see vanquished or defeated.
+Phi'Phi O'Hara (Season 4), Roxxxy Andrews (Season 5), and The Vixen (Season 10)  come to mind here as performers who took on a villain role but were still enjoyable to watch the extent to which a viewer wanted to see some measure of comeuppance.
+However, like the canonical case of X-Pac, I didn't want to see Silky get her just deserts.
+I just wanted her off my television so I could enjoy the other performers.
+- I think Chris says it best here.
+Nina was great on Season 11 because her character on the show augmented other performers around her (prominently Brooke in the L.A.D.P. challenge).
+Silky just sucked up and rerouted the energy in the room in a way that doesn't make for good television and isn't compelling to watch.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Trying to be a Nina West in a Silky Ganache world.
+(Be brave enough to be kind)</p>&mdash; Chris Skovron (@cskovron) <a href="https://twitter.com/cskovron/status/1119403735237709824?ref_src=twsrc%5Etfw">April 20, 2019</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+- Als not the first to make this observation, but this would be the first winner who lip-synced after Snatch Game.
+It was going to be the case no matter if Ru had gone with the Brooke edit or the Yvie edit.
+- I'm hoping Yvie's win offers some pause for future performers who think the path through the finale is to make compound reveals.
+Yvie's final two lip syncs were light on reveals ("Free Britney" in the first and the backward head reveal in the second).
+Contrast that with the compound reveals that Silky had in the lip sync that made no sense and were poorly timed.
+One tells a story through the song.
+The other is mindless theatrics.
+One works better than the other.
+- That said, Brooke's final lip sync reveal was hilarious.
+I love a good fourth wall break.
+- Both of Silky's wins were cases where I thought it was clear Nina had the better main challenge performance and runway look.
+Nina should've received those two wins instead.
+That would put Nina West at four wins on the season and would have made it almost impossible to deny her the crown.
+My apologies to Shea Couleé.
+- Ra'Also, political scientist speaking, Silky's explanation for why she registers as a Republican was the dumbest thing I've heard an educated person say on that show.
+The rationale behind what she said was basically nails on a chalkboard as I heard it.
+- Jah O'Hara has the distinction of being tied with Carmen Carrera for the worst ever D/B score in the show's history (-8).
+- I thought this season took a while to get going.
+With 15 queens in the mix, the space seemed kind of crowded and it took about four or five episodes to figure out who some of these queens were and identify with them and their craft.